Our History & Heritage

 In 1903, he was pastor to a poor, small congregation in New Britain, Connecticut when opportunity knocked upon the door of his humble abode.
 His faith in God and his aspiration to one day do something for “boys and girls in needy circumstances” was put to the test when three young boys, found abandoned and living in a shack, needed a home.
 The dream took root and blossomed across the decades as nearly 2000 children – orphaned, abandoned or whose families were unable to care for them – took up residence in what became the Klingberg Children’s Home.

 By 1968, the torch had been handed over to Rev. Klingberg’s grandson, Haddon Klingberg, Jr. Ph.D., whose father, Haddon, Sr., had directed the Children’s Home for the previous 22 years.
 Changes in the care of orphaned and needy children nationwide prompted a shift from being a “substitute home” to providing treatment services for children and their families.
 The Children’s Home became Klingberg Family Centers, Inc., a private, nonprofit organization whose goal is to strengthen families, to reunite children and families whenever that is safe and possible, and to assure permanent, nurturing families for children.
-Today, Klingberg Family Centers provides services to hundreds of persons each year through a range of programs which include residential treatment, a special education school, an acute care unit, extended day treatment, family preservation and reunification services, a parent aide program, respite care for families, a safe home and a specialized foster care and adoption program.
+Today, Klingberg Family Centers provides services to thousands of persons each year through a wide range of programs.